aashidutt-mem0/Cross-Channel-Support-Memory-with-Mem0/README.md

 Each endpoint can infer the customer email from the message text.
 Internally, that email is passed to Mem0 as `user_id`, which keeps memory shared across all channels.

-## Notes

-- `.env` is ignored by git because it contains secrets.
-- `.venv` is ignored by git because it is local environment state.
-- If Streamlit is already running after code changes, stop it and restart it.